Campus Visits and Webinars

 - Invitation to participate in IRT's annual Recruiters' Weekend, attended by more than 60 academic deans and graduate admissions representatives from consortium institutions

 Additionally, the IRT sponsors a summer workshop for 25-30 students who apply to the program during their junior or senior years of college.
 Participants engage in a graduate-level curriculum of critical, cultural, and educational theory during an intense four-week program at Phillips Academy in July; students and faculty work together nine hours each day, seven days a week.

 Included in the workshop are lectures, seminar discussions, small group meetings, writing conferences, films, practice teaching sessions and presentations by nationally known educators, scholars, poets and artists.

 During the summer workshop, students engage a graduate-level curriculum of critical, cultural and educational theory.
 Students also prepare for the GRE and work on their statements of purpose.
 In mid-July, the IRT hosts its annual Recruiters’ Weekend for all students where deans and admissions representatives from consortium institutions are eager to speak with potential candidates about their graduate programs.
 Summer workshop participants receive a $1,200 stipend, travel expenses (for those traveling by plane or train), and room and board.

-The 2013 summer workshop will be held from Monday, July 1st to Friday, July 27th.
-Students must remain on campus every day for the entire duration of the workshop.
+The 2014 summer workshop will be held from Monday, June 30th through Saturday, July 26th.
+Students are expected to be in residence every day for the entire duration of the workshop.

-The 2013 Recruiters' Weekend will be held on Friday, July 19th and Saturday, July 20th.
+The 2014 Annual Consortium Recruiters' Weekend will be held on Friday, July 18th and Saturday, July 19th.